 Technology at UPCS is to be used strictly for educational purposes.
 UPCS promotes the use of networked computer technology in its instructional program in order to facilitate learning and teaching through interpersonal communications, access to information, research and collaboration.
 Towards this end, all staff and students are provided with computers for educational activity at school.
-Home use privileges may be earned by 9th and 10th graders after at least one semester of demonstrating responsible in-school usage.
-Students in 11th and 12th grades will be able to take their computers home after passing the computer test.
 This acceptable use policy provides an ethical framework for using networked computer technology in a positive and constructive manner.